wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 QEMU does not attempt to parse whatever that follows `arg=` after each comma, and every character between the equal sign and the next comma (or the next space character) will be passed to the plugin as-is.

+**Accessing Plugin Arguments**

+Arguments provided to the plugin can be accessed in the plugin entry point function, `qemu_plugin_install()`.
+This function will be called first after the `.so` file is loaded into QEMU's address space by the dynamic linker.
+The function is called with `argc`, which indicates the number of arguments, and `argv`, which is a vector of `char *` that stores the contents of the arguments.
+Note that the value of `argc` matches the number of customized arguments specified in the command line, instead of being one plus the number, unlike the `argc` value in C language runtime.